Jump to topic

-Our Urology Residency is intended to develop a superb urologist who has as his or her primary concern the health and well-being of the patient.
-The program fosters lifelong learning skills, an appreciation for research, and the ability to critically evaluate future medical and surgical therapies to enable the physician to incorporate valuable newly developed treatments into his or her practice.
+The Urology Residency is intended to develop a superb urologist who has as their primary concern the health and well-being of the patient.
+The program fosters lifelong learning skills, an appreciation for research and the ability to critically evaluate future medical and surgical therapies to enable the physician to incorporate valuable newly developed treatments into practice.

 Penn State Health Milton S. Hershey Medical Center

 500 University Dr., Hershey, Pa., 17033 (Derry Township, Dauphin County)

 - The health system’s 647-bed flagship teaching and research hospital

 - The only medical facility in Pennsylvania accredited as both an adult and a pediatric Level I (highest-level) trauma center